Top

 Burglary charges in Texas can result in severe penalties that can have a lasting impact on your life.
 The potential consequences of a burglary conviction may include:

-• Criminal Record: A burglary conviction will result in a permanent criminal record, affecting future employment prospects, housing opportunities, and more.
+• Criminal Record: A burglary conviction results in a permanent criminal record that can affect future employment opportunities, housing options, and professional licensing.

-• Fines: Depending on the severity of the burglary charge, you may face fines ranging from hundreds to thousands of dollars.
+• Fines: Depending on the severity of the charge, fines may range from hundreds to thousands of dollars.

-• Imprisonment: The length of imprisonment will vary based on the circumstances of the burglary.
-Burglary of a building is typically charged as a state jail felony, while burglary of a habitation is considered a second-degree felony, which carries a higher prison sentence.
+• Imprisonment: Burglary of a building is often charged as a state jail felony, while burglary of a habitation is commonly charged as a second-degree felony with significantly higher prison exposure.

 Grateful my case is being handled by the best lawyers in Killeen.